-Our net loss is primarily attributable to interest expense and the increase in our net loss from fiscal year 2020 to fiscal year 2021 was primarily due to expenses related to starting our business which was dormant in fiscal year 2020
+Our net loss for the three and six months ended November 30, 2021 is primarily attributable to selling, general and administrative expenses and stock-based compensation for service agreement.
+The increase in our net loss from the three and six months ended November 30, 2020 to the three and six months ended November 30, 2021 was primarily due to expenses related to starting our business which was dormant in fiscal year 2020.